 1 day late

-That’s because most mortgages have a grace period – or a set amount of time after the due date in which your payment can be made without incurring a penalty.
-For most mortgages, that grace period is 15 calendar days.
+Most mortgage payments are due on the first of the month.
+Although your payment is technically late, most mortgage servicers won’t give you a late payment penalty after only a day late because of the mortgage grace period, which is the set time after your due date during which you can still make a payment without incurring a penalty.
+For most mortgages, the grace period is 15 calendar days.
 So if your mortgage payment is due on the first of the month, you have until the 16th to make the payment.

 15 days late

 Your grace period typically ends after 15 days.
 At this point, your lender may assess a late fee for payment due that can be charged each month you miss a payment.
 These payments can be significant, generally ranging between 4% and 5% of the total overdue balance.
 Section 6, Borrower’s Failure to Pay as Required, on Form 3200 includes your lender’s grace period and the late fee that applies if you fail to pay before it ends.

 Your servicer may report the delinquency to the credit bureaus, which can impact your credit (discussed later) since you’ve officially missed a payment.
 By 36 days late, federal law requires the servicer to try to make contact with you.
 If they receive no response, the servicer may send a Notice of Default.
 Procedures for this Notice of Default are also outlined in Form 3200, Section 6 (C).

 The Notice of Default may give 30 days’ notice to pay your mortgage balance, plus any accumulated interest and fees, in full.
 The laws in most states give more time to work out payment arrangements before foreclosure.
 Keep in mind most lenders would rather work with you to get your mortgage payments current.

 Federal law requires the servicer to assign a company staff member to your file.
 This staffer is tasked with connecting you to available assistance options and answering any questions you may have.
 You will receive a written notice of this assignment.